ahoxus/ahoxus.github.io/pages/pioneer.md

 # but what kind of content? is my life even broken?

-any kind. beginning with many manifestos, such as this very page.
+any kind of content. beginning with many manifestos, such as this very page.

 and yes, most people (in fact, way too many hunans) are living in a broken system and completely unaware there are much better options!